Essential Nepal and India 2024-2025 Trip Notes

 Masala Dosa: A crispy crepe stuffed with spiced potato mash potatoes, this dish is generally served with coconut chutney and sambar (a form of lentil).

-Bhelpuri: Made with puffed rice, tomatoes, peanuts, green chillies and a tangy tamarind sauce, this savoury dish is a classic street food sold everywhere across India.
+Bhelpuri: Made with puffed rice, tomatoes, peanuts, green chilies and a tangy tamarind sauce, this savory dish is a classic street food sold everywhere across India.
 It can be eaten directly or served in flatbreads.

 Butter Chicken: Originally from Delhi, this dish is iconic to Indian cuisine.
-The curry sauce is made of tomatoes, butter and cream while the chicken is marinated overnight with yogurt, ginger, garlic paste and red chilli powder.
-The name comes from the chunk of butter that goes into the sauce, making for a mouthwatering explosion of flavour.
+The curry sauce is made of tomatoes, butter and cream while the chicken is marinated overnight with yogurt, ginger, garlic paste and red chili powder.
+The name comes from the chunk of butter that goes into the sauce, making for a mouthwatering explosion of flavor.

 Tandoori Chicken: Marinated in a spicy yogurt marinade, the chicken in this famous Indian dish is roasted in a cylindrical clay oven.
 The sauce is seasoned with spices and other aromatic inclusions such as bay leaves, cloves and cinnamon.